sohail1406/sohail1406/README.md

 - 🌱 **Passionate about learning and exploring new technologies.**

-- 👨‍💻 **Currently working on JavaScript to enhance my skills in Web Development.**
+- 👨‍💻 **Currently working on React.js , Node.js , Express.js , MongoDB to enhance my skills in Web Development.**

 - 💬 **Let's connect and chat about coding, tech, or any collaborative opportunities!**